limitium/istrument-normalizer/docs/design/src/1 Goals/Goals.md

 - IN should normalize instrument for all upstream's messages

 Optional:
-- Introduce new shared non axiom servies
+- Introduce new shared non axiom services
-  - Externalizated TE engine
   - Instrument keeper service